499602D2/tg-launchbot/README.md

 	- ✅ index launches by the new unique launch ID instead of launch name

 	- fully integrate new API and notifications systems with LaunchBot 1.5

+	- complete pre_handler(), so we can update time zone information and get feedback

 	- re-add statistics to all needed places